Turbo-BASIC XL

-Turbo-BASIC XL is an advanced version of the BASIC programming language for the Atari 8-bit family of home computers.
-It is a compatible superset of the Atari BASIC that shipped with the Atari 8-bit systems.
+Turbo-BASIC XL is an enhanced version of the BASIC programming language for Atari 8-bit computers.
+It is a compatible superset of the Atari BASIC that shipped with the computers.
 Turbo-Basic XL was developed by Frank Ostrowski and published in the December 1985 issue of German computer magazine Happy Computer.
 A version for the 400/800 models was released shortly after as Frost Basic 1.4.
 Several modified versions working with different DOS systems have been released by other authors.

-Turbo-Basic XL greatly improves execution over Atari BASIC.
-An Atari BASIC program loaded into Turbo-BASIC, with no changes made, would generally run about three times as fast.
+Turbo-Basic XL greatly improves execution speed over Atari BASIC.
+An Atari BASIC program loaded into Turbo-BASIC, with no changes made, would generally run about three to four times as fast.
 A Turbo-Basic XL compiler created binary executables, further speeding up program performance to about ten times faster than Atari BASIC.
 Turbo-Basic XL also includes an expanded editor, support for named procedures, WHILE...ENDWHILE and similar block constructs, and added access to the underlying hardware, which, among other things, allowed operation of attached floppy drives without exiting to DOS.

 Ostrowski soon got a job with GFA Systemtechnik GmbH (at the time known as Integral Hydraulik) where he adapted Turbo-Basic XL into GFA BASIC for the Atari ST, which became one of the more popular BASICs on that platform.

 Background

-Since their release in 1979, the 8-bit family normally shipped with a version of Atari BASIC on a ROM cartridge, or built into the internal ROMs on later machines.
-This version of BASIC had a number of custom commands that allowed partial access to the system's advanced features like graphics and sound.
-It was notoriously slow, appearing at the very bottom of the list of microcomputer BASICs in the original version of David Ahl's Creative Computing benchmark.

-The poor performance of the official Atari BASIC led to a market for 3rd party BASIC interpreters with better performance or more commands.
-Among them was an official port of Microsoft BASIC sold by Atari, several improved versions released by Optimized Systems Software, who had written the original Atari BASIC under contract, and many others.
-There were also several Atari BASIC compilers from a variety of vendors.
+The poor execution speed of Atari BASIC, which shipped with all Atari 8-bit models, led to a market for 3rd party BASIC interpreters and compilers with better performance or more commands.
+Among them was an official port of Microsoft BASIC sold by Atari, Inc. and several improved versions released by Optimized Systems Software, who had written the original Atari BASIC under contract.
+There were also Atari BASIC compilers from several companies.

-Turbo-Basic XL was a late entry to this list, first published in December 1985 as type-in program.
-It was unique in that it came in both interpreter and compiler versions.
-It included code to take advantage of the expanded memory available on the XL series machines, and later XE series.
-This meant that it could not run on the original 400/800 systems, which led Ostrowski to make a port known as Frost BASIC (short for "Frank Ostrowski") that was tied to Atari DOS 2.0.
+Turbo-Basic XL was a late entry to this list, first published in December 1985 as type-in program in Happy Computer magazine.
+It came in both interpreter and compiler versions.
+Turbo-Basic XL takes advantage of the extra memory of the XL (and later XE) series machines, preventing it from running on the original 400 and 800.
+A version supporting those systems was later released as Frost BASIC (short for "Frank Ostrowski").

-The internal disk-related commands were tied to particular versions of DOS.
+The internal disk-related commands are tied to particular versions of DOS.
 A number of ports to different versions of DOS became available.